brianm998/starry_timelapse_airplane_remover/README.md

 ### Crashes

-When running under heavy load (and with larger -n command line values) ntar is currently prone to memory corruption issues, leading to a crash.
+When running under heavy load (and with larger -n command line values) star is currently prone to memory corruption issues, leading to a crash.

 I've tracked this down to a bug in swift itself, and filed https://github.com/apple/swift/issues/65537 to track getting it fixed.